MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-ai-copilot.md

 - Your browser language must be set to English (United States).

 - Meet the prerequisites for Copilot features in Power Apps.
-Learn more in [Create conversational apps with Copilot in Power Apps](ai-overview.md).
+For more information, see [Create conversational apps with Copilot in Power Apps](ai-overview.md).

 ### Set up Copilot for your environment

 Before app users can use the Copilot chat experience in a canvas app, an administrator needs to turn on **Allow users to analyze data using an AI-powered chat experience in canvas and model-driven apps (preview)** in your environment.
-Learn more in [Manage feature settings](/power-platform/admin/settings-features#copilot-preview).
+For more information, see [Manage feature settings](/power-platform/admin/settings-features#copilot-preview).

 :::image type="content" source="media/copilot/copilot-for-app-users-on.png" alt-text="Screenshot of the Power Platform admin center environment settings, showing Copilot features.":::